abhishekkumar1989/log-reporter/README.md

 * Snaps of UI : https://github.com/abhishekkumar1989/log-reporter-ui/wiki/snaps

 This is just a learning exercise of HBase for me.
-But the features will keep on coming adding some meaningful information.
-Please request for new feature if you want.